-- The travel training program was suspended for the duration of the year. - WCCTAC began Phase 2 of the San Pablo Multimodal Corridor Study, a partnership with CCTA and the Alameda County Transportation Commission (ACTC).
+- Revived the travel training program which had been suspended in the previous fiscal year. - Continued Phase 2 of the San Pablo Multimodal Corridor Study, a partnership with CCTA and the Alameda County Transportation Commission (ACTC).

 ENTITY-WIDE FINANCIAL STATEMENTS

 Statement of Net Position